 You don't need to participate in the University Honors Program to earn a distinction in philosophy.
 However, students who are members of the University Honors Program must choose a major in which to achieve distinction and follow the above guidelines.

-If you have any questions about honors in philosophy, contact Candace Upton, PhD, our undergraduate advisor.
+If you have any questions about honors in philosophy, contact Thomas Nail, PhD, our undergraduate advisor.

 Specialization in Critical Theory